ExceptionalHandler/ebpf/docs/ebpf/contributing/windows.md

-# Working on the Windows port
+# How to work on the Windows port

 The library has basic support for interacting with eBPF for Windows (efW).
 Things are subject to change because eBPF for Windows has not had a stable (signed) release yet.